-Charles found work at the local foundry but, after a week, he decided to seek work in Brisbane because his skills were not being used at Townsville.
-He quickly discovered that there were no vacancies to be had in Brisbane and so tried at Maryborough with no luck still.
+Charles found unskilled work at the local foundry but, after a week, he decided to seek work elsewhere because his skills were not being used at Townsville.
+The family travelled south to Maryborough aboard SS Catterthun.
+He quickly discovered that there were no vacancies to be had in Maryborough and so he travelled to Brisbane by train but was still without luck.
 After visiting Maggie's aunt at Gympie, the family returned to Maryborough where Charles accepted unskilled work at the foundry.

 Fleming family group, circa 1893

 Maggie with baby Elizabeth (1892), William (1883), Christina (1888), Charles Taylor (1878), Angus (1886), Charles Snr